probmods/probmods2/chapters/inference-algorithms.md

 # Variational Inference

 The previous parts of this chapter focused on Monte Carlo methods for approximate inference: algorithms that generate a (large) collection of samples to represent a conditional distribution.
 Another way to represent a distribution is by finding the closest approximation among a set (or "family") of simpler distributions.
 This is the approach taken by *variational inference*.
-At a high level, we declare a family of models that has the same choices as our target model, but doesn't have any conditions (i.e. no `condition`, `observe`, or `factor`); we then try to find the member of this family closest to our target use it as the result of `Infer`.
+At a high level, we declare a set of models that have the same choices as our target model, but don't have any conditions (i.e. no `condition`, `observe`, or `factor`); we then try to find the member of this set closest to our target model and use it as the result of `Infer`.

+To search for a good approximating model, we will eventually use gradient-based techniques.
+For this reason, we don't want a set of isolated models, but a continuous family.
 In WebPPL we declare parameters of a family with `param()`.
 For instance, here is a family of Gaussian distributions with fixed variance but different means:

 ~~~~.norun